BlossomDude/my-database/Wiki/Kodecloud/Engineer/Kubernetes/Kubernetes.Level 2.md

 ### Problem
 ```
-The Nautilus DevOps team is planning to deploy some micro services on Kubernetes platform.
-The team has already set up a Kubernetes cluster and now they want to set up some namespaces, deployments etc. Based on the current requirements, the team has shared some details as below:

-Create a namespace named `dev` and deploy a POD within it.
-Name the pod `dev-nginx-pod` and use the `nginx` image with the `latest` tag.
-Ensure to specify the tag as `nginx:latest`.

-`Note:` The `kubectl` utility on `jump_host` is configured to operate with the Kubernetes cluster.

----

-Команда Nautilus DevOps планирует развернуть некоторые микросервисы на платформе Kubernetes. Команда уже настроила кластер Kubernetes и теперь хочет настроить некоторые пространства имен, развертывания и т.д. Основываясь на текущих требованиях, команда поделилась некоторыми подробностями, приведенными ниже:

-Создайте пространство имен с именем dev и разверните в нем модуль. Назовите модуль dev-nginx-pod и используйте образ nginx с тегом latest. Убедитесь, что в качестве тега указан nginx:latest.

-Примечание: Утилита kubectl на jump_host настроена для работы с кластером Kubernetes.
+Some of the Nautilus team developers are developing a static website and they want to deploy it on Kubernetes cluster.
+They want it to be highly available and scalable.
+Therefore, based on the requirements, the DevOps team has decided to create a deployment for it with multiple replicas.
+Below you can find more details about it:

+1. Create a deployment using `nginx` image with `latest` tag only and remember to mention the tag i.e `nginx:latest`.
+Name it as `nginx-deployment`.
+The container should be named as `nginx-container`, also make sure replica counts are `3`.

+2. Create a `NodePort` type service named `nginx-service`.
+The nodePort should be `30011`.
 ```

 ### Solution